 Do you feel called to spiritual leadership?
 Have you been longing for time to think more deeply about life and engage more effectively in responding to injustices and suffering?
 Has your heart been moved by your participation in a religious community, and have you found yourself considering spiritual leadership?

-Because of our mission and identity as a Unitarian Universalist and multireligious divinity school, we welcome students from a variety of religious backgrounds, callings, and identities.
-Our multireligious divinity students embrace a variety of spiritual paths, including Buddhism, Islam, Christianity, Judaism, Religious Humanism, Paganism, indigenous religious traditions, and many others.
+Because of our mission and identity as a Unitarian Universalist and multi-religious theological school, we welcome students from a variety of religious backgrounds, callings, and identities.
+Our students embrace a variety of spiritual paths, including Buddhism, Islam, Christianity, Judaism, Religious Humanism, Paganism, indigenous religious traditions, and many others.

 Talk With Us

-Please fill out a Prospective Student Form to request an Admissions Counseling appointment or Campus Visit.
-We are located in the “Holy Hill” neighborhood of Graduate Theological Union schools, just two blocks north of the University of California, Berkeley.
-You may also email me at email@example.com for more information.
+Please fill out the Request Info Form to request an Admissions Counseling appointment or register to attend one of our upcoming Open Houses.
+You may also email our Admissions Department at firstname.lastname@example.org for more information.

 We look forward to starting a conversation with you about your spiritual, educational, and professional aspirations.